Skip to main content

 Maria Walsh

-is a writer and art critic.
-She is Reader in Artists’ Moving Image at Chelsea College of Arts, University of the Arts London, and author of Therapeutic Aesthetics: Performative Encounters in Moving Image Artworks (2020) and Art and Psychoanalysis (2012).
-She is also an art critic and the reviews editor of MIRAJ (Moving Image Review and Art Journal).
+is Reader in Artists’ Moving Image at University of the Arts, London, and author of Therapeutic Aesthetics: Performative Encounters in Moving Image Artworks (2020/2022) and Art and Psychoanalysis (2012).
+She is also an art critic.
+Her research interests lie at the intersection of art and film theory, feminism, psychoanalysis and political philosophy.

 Footnotes